zakbain/childish-intelligence/README.md

 An attempt to tackle the problem of Artificial Intelligence by giving the AI great levels of freedom and nurturing it to greatness.

+RUNNING PROGRAM
+	As of 8-9-17, running the program will run PetFactory which prints brain thoughts into brainLog.log

 IMPORTANT PACKAGES AND CLASSES

 Agents - Contains the agent classes which are drivers for this project.